What is Managerial Accounting?

 5. Trend analysis and forecasting

-Trend analysis and forecasting are primarily concerned with the identification of the patterns and trends of product costs, as well as recognition of unusual variances from the forecasted values and the reasons for such variances.
+Trend analysis and forecasting are primarily concerned with the identification of patterns and trends of product costs, as well as with the recognition of unusual variances from the forecasted values and the reasons for such variances.

 Thank you for reading CFI’s guide to managerial accounting.
 To keep advancing your career, the additional CFI resources below will be useful: